Skills Bootcamps - Leadership in the Green Economy

 Our expertise

-Keele University was awarded Global Sustainability Institution of the Year 2021 at the International Green Gown Awards.
-Sustainability is central to our research, education, campus and operations and we are committed to embedding sustainability into everything we do.
+Keele University was awarded Global Sustainability Institution of the Year 2021 at the International Green Gown Awards, reflecting its commitment to embedding sustainability across research, education and operations.

 Teaching Staff